Global geometry on moduli of local systems for surfaces with boundary: Log Calabi-Yau property

 where the factor $(1-t^2)^m/(1-t)$ arises as we take the $\SL_2$-invariants of

-instead of $\Cb[\Mb^m]$, and the fact that $E_1,\cdots,E_m$ is a regular sequence of homogeneous elements of degree $2$ in $\Cb[\Mb^m]^{\deg}$.
+instead of $\C[\M^m]$, noting that $E_1,\dots,E_m$ is a regular sequence of homogeneous elements of degree $2$ in $\C[\M^m]^{\deg}$.
 Thus, the functional equation of $H_m(t)$ follows from that of $h_m(t)$.
 Now, the Krull dimension of $R_m^\sigma$ is $(3m-3)+1$.
-Hence, our last claim follows from the functional equation and Proposition \ref{propcm}, by the result of Stanley \cite[Theorem 4.4]{stanley} (see also \cite[Corollary 4.4.6, p.177]{bh}). \end{proof}
+Hence, our last claim follows from the functional equation and Proposition \ref{propcm}, by the result of Stanley \cite[Theorem 4.4]{stanley} (see also \cite[Corollary 4.4.6, p.177]{brh}). \end{proof}

-\section{Relative character varieties}
+\subsection{Relative character varieties}

-Let $S_{g,n}$ be a compact oriented surface of genus $g\geq0$ with $n\geq1$ boundary components such that $\chi(S_{g,n})=2-2g-n<0$.
+Let $\Sigma_{g,n}$ be a compact oriented surface of genus $g\geq0$ with $n\geq1$ boundary components such that $\chi(\Sigma_{g,n})=2-2g-n<0$.
 We fix a standard presentation of the fundamental group

-By our assumption, $\pi_1(S_{g,n})$ is a free group of rank $m=2g+n-1\geq2$.
-We shall refer to the set $\sigma=\{a_1,\cdots,a_{2g+n-1}\}$ of free generators as \emph{standard}.
+By our assumption, $\pi_1(\Sigma_{g,n})$ is a free group of rank $m=2g+n-1\geq2$.
+We shall refer to the set $\sigma=\{a_1,\dots,a_{2g+n-1}\}$ of free generators as \emph{standard}.